Vicki Kraft: Career

 In August 2021, Kraft and four other state Republican lawmakers held an unofficial hearing with the aim of possibly calling for a "forensic audit" to take place in Washington State similar to the 2021 Maricopa County presidential ballot audit.
 The group that organized the event invited a speaker who falsely claimed there was voter fraud in the 2020 presidential election.
-The same month, Kraft wrote to Secretary of State Kim Wyman calling for a "forensic audit" of Washington's 2020 elections, saying that there was "many questions and issues to be addressed regarding our November 2020 elections."
+The same month, Kraft wrote to Secretary of State Kim Wyman calling for a "forensic audit" of Washington's 2020 elections, saying that there were "many questions and issues to be addressed regarding our November 2020 elections."

 In November 2021, Kraft and 2 other Washington state Republican lawmakers signed a letter calling the 2020 election "corrupted" and demanded that an audit similar to the 2021 Maricopa County presidential ballot audit be conducted in all states.
 The letter also requested the decertification of state electors from 2020 and inaccurately claimed that the Maricopa audit found evidence of fraud.

 After the state's redistricting of Washington's legislative map, Kraft's district was drawn out.
 In December 2021, Kraft announced her intention to run against Rep. Jaime Herrera Beutler.